- Position of several pointers

 To manage the position of several pointers on the screen, the device must be multi-touch capable.

-- In the Android simulator or emulator, GesturePosX can only be used to retrieve the position of the first pointer.
+- In the Android simulator or emulator, GesturePosY can only be used to retrieve the position of the first pointer.

-- To find out the vertical position (Y) of a pointer, use GesturePosY.
+- To find out the horizontal position (X) of a pointer, use GesturePosX.